debanjanpaul10/NotesTracker/README.md

     - Once the build is successful, run the project by `dotnet run`.
 - Once done, for the UI:
     - Go to the `NotesTracker.Web` folder.
 This will be the web solution root.
+    - In the file `src/app/helpers/config.constants.ts`, change the `ApiBaseUrl` to `https://localhost:41619` which is the local API url.
     - Open the terminal and perform an `npm install` task to install the node dependencies.
     - Once done, run the script `npm start` or `ng serve`.
 This will host the application on development server.
 - Once the steps are done, visit the website on the localhost uri as mentioned in the terminal for the web root.
 The application must be up and running!